Canon SX620 vs Sony A6100

 |13.||Sony ZV-E10||Y||stereo / mono||Y||Y||micro||3.2||Y||Y||Y|

 |14.||Sony A6400||Y||stereo / mono||Y||-||micro||2.0||Y||Y||Y|

 It is notable that the A6100 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

-The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the A6100 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the A6100 was succeeded by the Sony A6600.
+Both the SX620 and the A6100 have been discontinued, but can regularly be found used on ebay.
+The A6100 was replaced by the Sony A6600, while the SX620 does not have a direct successor.
 Further information on the features and operation of the SX620 and A6100 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Sony A6100 Manual.